A JOURNEY THROUGH THE RECENT HISTORY OF CYPRIOT CURRENCY

 OPINIONS DIVIDED

-Ultimately, it has been found that opinions regarding the impact of the currency conversion from the Cypriot Pound to the Euro is subjective and vary depending on the personal perspectives and circumstances of each and every Cypriot individual.
-With this in mind, both the benefits and drawbacks of currency conversion continue to be debated among Cypriots even today, adding to the complex narrative of the Cypriot Pound’s legacy.
+It has been found that opinions regarding the impact of the currency conversion, from the Cypriot Pound to the Euro, are subjective and vary.
+Different views often depend on the personal perspectives and circumstances of each individual.
+With this in mind, there is still much debate among Cypriots regarding the benefits and drawbacks of the currency’s conversion further adding a complex narrative to the Cypriot Pound’s legacy.

 THE ARGUMENTS FOR